Fire-Aalt/ib_pcode_compiler/README.md

 output "Result:", x + y
 ```

-Multiple values may be provided separated by whitespace.
+Multiple values may be provided separated by commas.
+The output string will join the values by whitespace.
+If any of the values produce strings which start or end with spaces — these spaces are trimmed.

 ---